 You should plan on two years to obtain a Master’s and on five years to obtain the Ph.D., although some may finish in four and a fair number take six or more.
-Students who have a focused research/academic career in mind frequently seek out a post-doctoral fellowship and spend a year or two beyond the Ph.D. conducting research in the laboratory of a specialist in their research field.
+Students who have a research/academic career in mind frequently seek out a post-doctoral fellowship and spend a year or two beyond the Ph.D. conducting research in the laboratory of a specialist in their research field.

-This sounds like you are spending half your life in school!
+This may seem like you are spending half your life in school!
 In some ways, you will be spending all your life in school, or at least in the pursuit of knowledge.
 The thing to remember is that once you get beyond your bachelor’s degree, you are really already in the professional world and doing the work that you have chosen as a career.
 It is not a lot different than starting at the bottom and working your way up in the corporate world.

 Do I really want to go through with this?